 Successful candidates will be able to:

-1 Apply key concepts in internal communication:
+1 Apply key concepts in internal communications:

 The Specialist Diploma (Internal Communications) covers topics including:

-- how internal communication can add value
+- how internal communications can add value

-- evaluating and implementing internal communication plans
+- evaluating and implementing internal communications plans

 - ethical issues in complex situations. analysing organisational culture